-For the holding company's issuer rating, our LGF analysis shows high loss-given-failure, as at present it has no senior unsecured debt outstanding and little protection from subordinated debt and the residual equity that we expect in a resolution scenario.
+For the holding company's senior unsecured debt, our LGF analysis shows high loss-given-failure, as at present it has limited senior unsecured debt outstanding and little protection from subordinated debt and the residual equity that we expect in a resolution scenario.
 This results in ratings that are one notch below The Co-operative Bank's BCA.

-We expect The Co-operative Bank to issue MREL-eligible debt, which will reduce the loss-given-failure for the bank's bondholders and depositors.
+We expect The Co-operative Bank to issue additional MREL-eligible debt, which could reduce the loss-given-failure for the bank's depositors and for the Co-operative Bank Finance's bondholders.
 Nevertheless, the issuance plan is still uncertain and we do not incorporate future issuance in the advanced LGF analysis.